fobnail/docs/dev-notes/minimal-os-for-fobnail.md

-# Minimal OS for Fobnail project
+# Minimal OS for Fobnail Project

-The Fobnail Projects aims to build a USB device capable of verifying trustworthiness of the platform it is connected to.
+The Fobnail Project aims to build a USB device capable of verifying trustworthiness of the platform it is connected to.
 The project is described more in-depth [here](../docs/index.md).